nenzan/nenzan/README.md

 ### Hi there my name is Nenza Nurfirmansyah👋

-- 🔭 I’m currently working on Rolling Glory as Android Developer
+- 🔭 I’m currently working as Android Developer
 - 🌱 I’m currently learning Android and Game Development
 - 💬 Ask me about Gundam
 - 📫 How to reach me: nnurfirmansyah@gmail.com